Arnold Origi: International

 Origi has played 45 international matches for Kenya (as of February 6, 2018).

 On 23 August 2017, it was announced that Origi acquired Norwegian citizenship.

 Personal life

 Origi comes from a football family.
 His uncle Mike Origi was a professional footballer in Belgium.
 His father, Austin Oduor Origi, was a long term captain of Kenyan Premier League side Gor Mahia, and his other uncles Gerald and Anthony were defenders at Tusker.
-His uncle Divock plays for AC Milan in Italy's Seria A as well as the Belgium national team.
+His cousin Divock plays for AC Milan in Italy's Serie A as well as the Belgium national team.